EAA Awards 2014, Edinburgh Architectural Association news, Scotland architecture designs, Buildings architects, Judges

 The Edinburgh Drinking Water Project – BDP

-Building of the Year WinnerEdinburgh Centre for Carbon Innovation Building – Malcolm Fraser Architects
+Building of the Year WinnerEdinburgh Centre for Carbon Innovation Building – designed by Malcolm Fraser Architects

 Regeneration and Conservation: Sponsored by Marshalls